joao-vbs/joao-vbs/README.md

   - 💻 I’m currently studying Data Science at LE WAGON

-  - 🌟 My dream is to one day help large companies achieve exceptional results in all areas with AI and Machine Learning.
+  - 🌟 Helping companies achieve exceptional results in all areas with Management, AI and Machine Learning.
 </p>

 <!-- Dropdown -->